ASquirrelsTail/cookbook/tests/testing.md

 - Theresa wants to share some of her traditional recipes with the world.
   - After signing up Theresa is able to post her own recipes for people to enjoy.
 - Ryan wants to keep up to date with recipes from cooks whos food he enjoys.
   - Ryan can sign up for an account and when he finds a cook he likes can select the follow button on their user page.
-Then his feed would be populated by recipes from these cooks.
+Then his feed on the home page would be populated by recipes from these cooks.
   - You can log in as Ryan to see this feature in action.
 - Mark likes to put his own spin on recipes, and once he's found something that works likes to come back and make it again.
   - After creating an account Mark can "fork" recipes from other users and put his unique spin on them.